encode/django-rest-framework/docs/api-guide/renderers.md

         data = serializer.data
         return Response(data)

+## Underspecifying the media type

+In some cases you might want a renderer to serve a range of media types.
+In this case you can underspecify the media types it should respond to, by using a `media_type` value such as `image/*`, or `*/*`.

+If you underspecify the renderer's media type, you should make sure to specify the media type explictly when you return the response, using the `content_type` attribute.
+For example:

+    return Response(data, content_type='image/png')

 ## Designing your media types

 For the purposes of many Web APIs, simple `JSON` responses with hyperlinked relations may be sufficient.
 If you want to fully embrace RESTful design and [HATEOAS] you'll need to consider the design and usage of your media types in more detail.